 The Court of Appeals is the intermediate court of appeals for the state and sits either “en banc” (all the judges) or using a panel of three judges to decide on cases.
 KS Court of Appeals hears appeals from the State Corporation Commission and the lower courts.
-They hold session all over the state.
+They hold sessions all over the state.

 There are seven Justices that sit in the Supreme Court and 14 judges that sit on the Kansas Court of Appeals.
 Through an amendment to the constitution in 1900, the number of justices was increased to seven.
 The Governor appoints new justices into office, and they serve six-year terms.

-According to The Kansas Open Records Act, the state allows public access to many court records from appellate and District Court cases.
+According to The Kansas Open Records Act, the state allows public access to many records from appellate and District Court cases.
 Requests for court document copies must be made in writing.
-They do allow online searches, but they charge a fee for District Court records.
-This state does not allow the following court records to be publicly accessed:
+They do allow online searches, but they charge a fee for District records.
+This state does not allow the following records to be publicly accessed: